jazlab/tabletop/README.md

 Developing and deploying on bare metal would require manual dependency management and configuration, which can be time-consuming, error-prone, and often system-breaking.
-It also limits the platform compatibility, as ROS2 is intended and optimized for Ubuntu.
+It also limits the platform compatibility, as ROS 2 is intended and optimized for Ubuntu.
 The Universal Robot Simulator also cannot be installed on Apple Silicon and must be run in a Docker container (with modifications made in the `ursim/` directory and `compose.yaml` file).